-I would definitely steer clear of tap water because it is usually full of chlorine and other junk that you probably don’t want to be drinking anyway.
+I would steer clear of tap water because it is usually full of chlorine and other junk you probably don’t want to drink anyway.

-Tap water causes a build-up in the drip coffee maker and can actually ruin it.
-Before we knew better, we used tap water and killed at least 3 coffee makers over time.
+Tap water causes a build-up in the drip coffee maker and can ruin it.
+Before we knew better, we used tap water and killed at least three coffee makers over time.